Jev1337/Quizizz-Assistant/README.md

 1. Navigate to a Quizizz game.
 2. The script will automatically run and add a button to retrieve answers.
+   NOTE: Sometimes you have to refresh the page in order for the script to load!
-3. Click the button to retrieve and display the correct answers.
+4. Click the button to retrieve and display the correct answers.
 ![alt text](img.png)

 ## Debugging